dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/kitex.md

 ## Example

+When using Kitex binding:
-When using kitex binding, the client needs to pass in the correct Thrift-encoded binary, and the server needs to be a Thrift Server.
+- The client needs to pass in the correct Thrift-encoded binary
+- The server needs to be a Thrift Server.

 The [kitex_output_test](https://github.com/dapr/components-contrib/blob/master/bindings/kitex/kitex_output_test.go) can be used as a reference.
 For example, the variable `reqData` needs to be encoded by the Thrift protocol before sending, and the returned data needs to be decoded by the Thrift protocol.

 **Request**